 Some insurance companies look at your prior medical history to find things that might benefit them in the case.
 Related injuries are the most common thing they may be looking for, but they also might try to use information regarding mental health or other potentially troublesome past medical issues.

 If you do not have a case on file yet, you do not have to provide medical documents to your claims adjuster.
-If you are uncomfortable sharing these records, talk to your personal injury lawyer about your options before filing a lawsuit.
+If you are uncomfortable sharing these records, talk to your lawyer about the options in your personal injury case before filing a lawsuit.

 Do not sign anything that releases your medical records without speaking with an attorney first.